JenniBeadle/ptx-vid-loc/docs/Stage-4-6.md

 - **Opening screen**: Parallel passages tool
   - Mat 14:1 current book.
 (Proj+1 res (no Greek))
 - **Prep**
+-  MTT2 back up in Archive
+-  - allows you to see Parallel Passages in Assignments and Progress dialog.
+(However watch out for passages in Matthew with no verses, was not helpful)
+-  Parallel Passages should be set to View > Approves sets of Parallels v- NIV11 only as comparative text.
+Grk/Heb OFF.
-  - a resource to add as comparative text
+  - choose a resource to add as comparative text
   - editing permission for book